Anthony96922/mpxgen/README.md

 * `--ctl` specifies a named pipe (FIFO) to use as a control channel to change PS and RT at run-time (see below).
 * `--rds` RDS broadcast switch.
 * `--wait` specifies whether mpxgen should wait for the the audio pipe or terminate as soon as there is no audio.
 It's set to 1 by default.
+* `--output-file` outputs raw PCM data to a file instead of playing through the sound card.
+FIFO pipes can be specified.

 ### Piping audio into mpxgen
 If you use the argument `--audio -`, mpxgen reads audio data on standard input.
 This allows you to pipe the output of a program into mpxgen.
 For instance, this can be used to read MP3 files using Sox: